-I started working at Randall’s during the fall of 1974, when I was a senior in high school.
-I was 17 years old and I got a job there after one of my classmates encouraged me to apply.
+I started working at Randall’s during the fall of 1974 when I was a senior in high school.
+I was 17 years old and I got a job there, after one of my classmates encouraged me to apply.
 He had started working at the store when it opened earlier in the year.
-He told me he like working there and was happy with the pay because it was more than what other stores in the area were paying.
+He told me that he like working there and was happy with the pay because it was more than what other stores in the area were paying.

-At that point in time, you have made a decision to walk from point A to point B. Now the typical worker would walk at a regular pace from point A to point B, but you’re not a “typical” worker.
-Instead of moving at an average pace, you walk as fast as you can from point A to point B. Don’t run; just walk as fast as you can.
-(He then drew a line from point A to point B with an arrow at the end of the line pointing to the “B.” When he drew the line, he didn’t just casually draw it; instead, he quickly drew the line as though he was in a hurry for his pen to get from point A to point B.)
+You have made a decision to walk from Point-A to Point-B. Now the typical worker would walk at a regular pace from Point-A to Point-B, but you’re not a “typical” worker.
+Instead of moving at an average pace, you walk as fast as you can from Point-A to Point-B. Don’t run.
+Just walk as fast as you can.
+(He then drew a line from Point-A to Point-B with an arrow at the end of the line pointing to the B. When he drew the line, he didn’t just casually draw it; instead, he quickly drew the line as though he was in a hurry for his pen to get from Point-A to Point-B.)

 By doing what I am telling you to do — walk fast every time you move from one point to another and keep yourself busy — you will be seen by the management of the store as being a valued employee who hustles to get things done.
-When they see you almost running everywhere you go, while all of the other employees take their time to get from one place to another, they’ll think: “Wow, that Williams boy really works hard.
-We need to make sure to treat him well so we don’t lose him to the competition.”
+When they see you almost running everywhere you go, while all the other employees take their time to get from one place to another, they’ll think, “Wow, that Harry Williams really works hard.
+We need to make sure to treat him well, so we don’t lose him to the competition.”

 The next time I worked I did exactly what my uncle told me to do and continued to follow his advice every time I worked.
-Six months after I started doing what he told me to do, the general manager of the store approached me and asked me to come to his office.
+Six weeks after I started doing what he told me to do, the general manager of the store approached me and asked me to come to his office.
 When we got to his office, he closed the door and told me that I was being promoted.
-He gave me a $1 dollar an hour raise and told me my new job was stocking shelves.
-He then proceeded to tell me how all of the department managers (dairy, produce, meat, and grocery) noticed how hard I worked.
+He gave me a $1 an hour raise and told me my new job was stocking shelves.
+He then proceeded to tell me how all of the department managers — dairy, produce, meat, and grocery — noticed how hard I worked.

-Last summer I stopped at Cedar’s Bakery in Peoria to pick up some groceries for Georgette.
+Last summer, I stopped at Cedar’s Bakery in Peoria to pick up some groceries for Georgette.
 On my way out of the store, I saw a car pull up to the curb and stop.
-Out jumped my Uncle Harry (who at that time was 76 years old).
-He quickly walked around the front of his car and when he got to the steps in front of the store, he leapt up the stairs – two at a time.
-When he got to the top of the stairs he saw me standing there and stopped to talk to me.
-We visited for a short period of time before he went into the store.
-As I was walking to my car I thought: “He still walks fast.”
-Later on when I was thinking about what happened, the thought occurred to me: “He not only still walks fast, he walks like a Matador.”
+Out jumped Uncle Harry, who at that time was 76 years old.
+He quickly walked around the front of his car and when he got to the steps in front of the store, he leapt up the stairs, two at a time.
+When he got to the top of the stairs, he saw me standing there and stopped to talk to me.
+We visited for a short time before he went into the store.
+As I was walking to my car I thought, “He still walks fast.”
+Later, when I was thinking about what had happened, the thought occurred to me: “He not only still walks fast, he walks like a Matador.”

 Next time you’re watching a championship competition, notice how the superstar athletes walk.
-They all walk like Matadors (before, during, and after a game).
+They all walk like Matadors — before, during, and after a game.
 My spiritual advisor and mentor, Fr.
 John Hardon, walked like a Matador, all the way up until the last year of his life (he died at the age of 84).
-I would bet that our Lord and all of the saints that followed in His footsteps, including the Blessed Virgin Mary, St. Joseph, St. Peter, St. Paul, St. Joan of Arc, St. Philomena, all walked like Matadors — upright, confident, bold, courageous, and fast.
+I would bet that our Lord and all the saints who followed in His footsteps, including the Blessed Virgin Mary, St. Joseph, St. Peter, St. Paul, St. Joan of Arc, and St. Philomena, all walked like Matadors — upright, confident, bold, courageous, and fast.